 - Be polite in person by asking questions like "Were you able to find everything you were looking for?" and in signage regarding your exchange or refund policies

-Have a walk-through yourself and see where the visual cues guide you, or get your staff, friends, or family to do the same and give you honest feedback.
-Lastly, observe your customers and see what they're drawn to, what they avoid, and how they move, then match that with your intended design.
-If you keep resilient and keep your eyes and ears open, you'll be sure to create a retail environment that is a win-win for both you and your customers.
+Have a walk-through yourself and see where the visual cues guide you or get your staff, friends, or family to do the same and give you honest feedback.
+Don't forget to observe your customers and see what they're drawn to, what they avoid, and how they move, then match that with your intended design.
+If you keep resilient and keep your eyes and ears open, you'll be sure to create a retail design that's a win-win for both you and your customers.